 Sensor SDK

-Embed the Runhuman sensor in your mobile or web app to capture network requests, console errors, and crashes during human QA testing.
+Embed the Runhuman sensor in your mobile or web app to capture network requests, console errors, crashes, and user interactions during human QA testing.
 The captured telemetry is automatically included in the AI analysis, producing richer and more accurate bug reports.

 The sensor has zero overhead when no test is running — it only activates when a test is running.